tugcekonuklar/msc-computer-science-notes/big-data-analytics/Week-4.md

       to classification problems because the observations only ever take on the values 0 and 1.

 * A related statistical technique called **logistic regression** does not suffer from these problems.
-Instead of approximating the 0 and 1 values directly, thereby risk- ing illegitimate probability values when the target is overshot, logistic regression builds a linear model based on a transformed target variable.
+Instead of approximating the 0 and 1 values directly, thereby risking illegitimate probability values when the target is overshot, logistic regression builds a linear model based on a transformed target variable.

 * Transformation function called the logit transformation.